Chief Development, Distribution & Legal Officer

-Before joining Discovery in 2007, Campbell was Executive Vice President, Business Development, for NBC Universal, where he was responsible for strategic planning, M&A and portfolio investments.
-He also represented NBCU on a number of corporate boards, including A&E TV Networks, National Geographic Channel International, MSNBC.com and the Universal Orlando Theme Parks.
+Before joining Discovery in 2007, Campbell was Executive Vice President, Business Development, for NBC Universal, where he was responsible for strategic planning and corporate transactions.
+He also represented NBCU on a number of boards, including A&E TV Networks, National Geographic Channel International, MSNBC.com and the Universal Orlando Theme Parks.

-Campbell began his career as a lawyer with the Los Angeles firm of O’Melveny & Myers LLP, where he specialized in corporate and securities law.
-He holds degrees from Princeton University's Woodrow Wilson School of Public & International Affairs and Harvard Law School.
+Campbell began his career with the Los Angeles law firm, O’Melveny & Myers LLP, where he specialized in corporate and securities law.
+He holds degrees from Princeton University and Harvard Law School.

 Campbell currently serves on the board of the Archaeological Institute of America.
 He and his wife, Cannon, live in Westchester County, NY, with their five daughters.